FAQ and Technical Support Page

 Pellet stoves are a great way to help heat your home.
-We understand that they are an appliance that you rely upon for the comfort of your family.
-As such, when your pellet stove acts out of the ordinary your first reaction may be to call for help.
-We offer this section of the website to help you save time and money by enabling you to solve most problems yourself.
+Since they are an appliance that you rely on for the comfort of your family, we offer this section of the website to help you save time and money by helping you solve most problems on your own.

-Our surveys and research has shown that approximately 98% of all issues with our products are related to maintenance and cleaning, installation, or simply not understanding how the stove is supposed to operate.
-Your owner's manual contains valuable information that should help you to understand the proper installation, operation, and maintenance of your pellet stove.
-We also offer this section of the website to provide some additional information to assist you.
+Approximately 98% of issues with our products are related to maintenance and cleaning, installation, or misunderstanding.
+The owner's manual contains valuable information to guide you through proper installation, operation, and maintenance of your stove.
+Additional concerns are available here to assist you.

 Below you will find different FAQ sections.
-Just click on the Title to see the page relating to your issues.
+Follow the links to view the page relating to your issue.

 Below you will find common questions regarding the use and operation of our pellet stoves.
 These questions do not involve troubleshooting information and pertain to more operational aspects of the stove.
-Just click on the question to see the answer.
+Click on the question to see the answer.

 CAN I BURN CORN IN MY PELLET STOVE?

 No, you cannot burn corn in your pellet stove.
 The pellet stove was designed and tested for wood pellets only.

 Burning corn in your stove will void your warranty and may create a safety hazard or cause damage to your stove.

 You should only burn premium wood pellets in your pellet stove.

 CAN I INSTALL A THERMOSTAT AND HOW DOES EACH THERMOSTAT MODE FUNCTION?